hunt3r/pelican-gallery/README.md

 PLUGIN_PATH = "my_plugins"
 PLUGINS = [my_plugins.gallery"]
 ```
+see: http://docs.getpelican.com/en/latest/plugins.html for more details on plugins in Pelican

+This plugin requires the PIL library to function.
 Install Python PIL library in your virtual environment.
 On Mac OSX I found that this works best if you use brew package manager as many of the underlying C libraries are easier to install using this method.
 There are ways to do it without brew but you'll need to read up on what is best for your environment

 ```brew install pil```

 ##Settings: